discordeno/discordeno/website/docs/examples/reactionroles.md

 ### Handling interaction beyond commands

-So now we have a problem, discord is saying that we aren't responding to the button click, and it is in fact right, we aren't, we still need to make more changes to our command and event files.
+Discord is saying that we aren't responding to the button click, so we still need to make more changes to our command and event files.
 The problem is rather simple: we need a way to get the interaction of the user clicking, for example, the interaction of that "Add" button after the user uses the command.

-Interactions do not "chain", but they do have some data we can use to connect them: in this case we can use the `message` property, which is defined if the interaction Discord sent us comes from an user interacting with a component, in our case a button.
-This seems perfect, we now have a way to tell wether or not we need to do something with an interaction.
-This is a step forwards but we still face an issue: **how** do we get the data from the interaction of the button click in our command?
+Interactions do not "chain", but they do have some data we can use to connect them.
+In this case we can use the `message` property, (which is defined if the interaction Discord sent us comes from a user interacting with a message component, like a button).
+This seems perfect, we now have a way to tell whether or not we need to do something with an interaction.
+We still face an issue: **how** do we get the data from the interaction of the button click in our command?

 You can get creative and do what you think is the most appropriate thing to handle this situation, a few examples are:

 - `Collectors` - What we will use in this example guide.
 - Manual check of the customId in the global event.

-To explain what a `collector` is we can take as an example an array.
-In an array we can read, add and remove items.
+To explain what a `collector` is, let's take an array as an example.
+In an array, we can read, add, and remove items.
 So what if we had a structure which can "collect" items, and notify us when it collects an item we actually need?
-This sounds like it solves our issue, so let's implement this Collector class, in this guide we will write it a very simple way, but there are enhancements you might want to add; we will discuss this later.
+This sounds like it solves our issue, so let's implement this Collector class.
+In this guide we will write it in a very simple way, but there are enhancements you might want to add, which we will discuss later.

-Let's create a `src/collector.ts` file, to help us we can use a nodejs feature `EventEmitter`, we won't explain what an event emitter is, just know it makes your life easier to create this:
+Let's create a `src/collector.ts` file.
+We will be using NodeJS's `EventEmitter` feature to create this Collector class.
+We won't explain what an event emitter is, just know it makes your life easier to create this:

 ```ts
 import { EventEmitter } from 'node:events'